 He would be most fondly remembered for his 2003 trip to the Conference Final, as well as his unique goal mask, which always featured Marvin the Martian.

 After 10 seasons and over 400 games, Anderson now firmly holds the record as the Senators’ longest-serving goalie.
 However, six seasons into his time with the team, the team began to fall apart and a total rebuild was implemented.
 Nearly every veteran was traded away for picks and prospects, yet Anderson remained.
 He reportedly asked for a trade in 2018, but then expressed that he “was too old for drama” and was perfectly happy to stay in the city.

 His longevity has made him a fan favourite with a team that has difficulty holding onto star players, and he’s paid tribute to the city and history on his many masks.
 He’s featured the late Senators’ general manager Bryan Murray as well as Daniel Alfredsson and Lalime’s famous cartoon mask.
-However, as the team has struggled in recent seasons, so has Anderson, and it appears that there isn’t much gas left in the tank.
-It’s likely that he retires before the Seattle Expansion Draft, and he’ll end his career as one of the franchise’s best.
+But the partnership couldn’t last forever, and with his contract up at the end of the 2019-20 season, the Senators chose not to re-sign him, instead acquiring the much younger Matt Murray from the Pittsburgh Penguins.
+Anderson signed with the Washington Capitals for league minimum, but at 39 years old, he likely doesn’t have much gas left in the tank.

 Showdown Winner: Anderson

 Although Lalime was the first great Senators goalie of the modern era, Anderson is the new holder of the title.
 Both goalies performed excellently when called upon, but Anderson’s longevity and personality have endeared him to Senators fans and management.